What does the treatment involve?

 In terms of the available MIGS, the criteria to apply for one technique or another basically depends on the stage of the disease, characteristics of the eye like the state of the conjunctiva and the cornea as well as the degree of the angular width.

-Patients with more advanced glaucoma are candidates for other surgical techniques like fitration surgery (trabeculectomy and non-penetrating deep sclerectomy) and glaucoma drainage devices (Ahmed or Baerveldt are the most typical).
+Patients with more advanced glaucoma are candidates for other surgical techniques like filtration surgery (trabeculectomy and non-penetrating deep sclerectomy) and glaucoma drainage devices (Ahmed or Baerveldt are the most typical).

 How is it performed?

 An injector is normally used to implant them.
-As we have mentioned, these surgical techiques can be performed on their own or in combiation with cataract removal.
+As we have mentioned, these surgical techiques can be performed on their own or in combination with cataract removal.